threefoldfoundation/info_sdk/src/10. Marketplace/domain_delegation.md

 ![](./img/delegate_4.png)

-## Depoly the solution
+## Deploy the solution

 ![](./img/delegate_5.png)

-## Congrats the solution has been deployed now
+## Congrats, the solution has been deployed now

 ![](./img/delegate_6.png)